fngage00789/ai-sem/sem-springboot/README.md

 - Runs independently of JBoss / WildFly.
 - Uses standard `application.properties` to configure the JDBC datasource.
 - Includes a sample `UserAccount` entity, repository, and controller with CRUD-style endpoints.
-- Ships with both PostgreSQL (production) and H2 (in-memory) drivers on the classpath.
+- Bundles the PostgreSQL driver for production use and an embedded PostgreSQL test harness (no H2 fallback).

 ## Running Locally